 - Article 1 Relay takeoff judges shall judge the legality of relay takeoffs in their assigned lanes, which are normally the lanes in the half of the pool nearest the side from which they are observing.
-A particular relay takeoff judge will usually have several lanes to simultaneously judge. - Article 2 At most meets, only 1 relay takeoff judge is assigned to a particular lane.
+A particular relay takeoff judge will usually have several lanes to simultaneously judge. - Article 2 At most meets, there will be 2 relay takeoff judges, with 1 assigned to each side of the pool to judge takeoffs in that half of the pool.
+In pools with an odd number of lanes, the meet referee shall decide beforehand which judge is responsible for the extra (middle) lane.
 The relay takeoff judge shall signal by raising 1 hand overhead immediately upon discovering an early takeoff. - Article 3 At championship meets, wherever possible, there should be 4 relay takeoff judges, 2 on each side of the pool, each pair judging takeoffs on their side of the pool.
 A takeoff is legal unless both judges in the pair agree that it was illegal.
 After the last swimmer in the heat has entered the water, the judges in each pair shall consult with each other.
 If both agree that any particular takeoff(s) during the heat were illegal, they shall both raise their hands to indicate the disqualification(s).
 When this dual confirmation system is used, takeoff judges shall NOT raise 1 hand immediately upon discovering an early takeoff. - Article 4 The system described in Article 3 may be used at other meets, if sufficient qualified personnel are available.